 Annie Finch is an award-winning feminist poet and writer.
 Her seven books of poetry include The Poetry Witch Little Book of Spells, Calendars (finalist for the National Poetry Series), Spells: New and Selected Poems, and an epic poem on abortion, Among the Goddesses: An Epic Libretto in Seven Dreams, which received the 2012 Sarasvati Award from ASWM.
 Annie’s books on poetic meter and craft include The Body of Poetry: Essays on Women, Form, and the Poetic Self and A Poet's Craft: A Comprehensive Guide to Making and Sharing Your Poetry (University of Michigan Press) as well as the anthologies A Formal Feeling Comes: Poems in Form by Contemporary Women, Villanelles, and Measure for Measure: An Anthology of Poetic Meters.
 She is also the editor of Choice Words: Writers on Abortion (just out from Haymarket Books).
 Annie’s poetry has been performed at Carnegie Hall and the Metropolitan Museum of Art, installed in the Cathedral of St. John the Divine, and published in Poetry, The Paris Review, The New York Times, and The Penguin Book of Twentieth-Century American Poetry.
 She holds a BA from Yale and a Ph.D from Stanford and was awarded the Robert Fitzgerald Award for her lifetime contribution to the study of Versification.
 Known for her mesmerizing performances of her work, Annie has collaborated widely with artists in theater, dance, and music.
 She teaches poetry, meter, and scansion through her website and online community, and travels to teach and perform.
-More at anniefinch.com.